KwintenSchram/Ambient/README.md

 https://github.com/adafruit/Adafruit-PN532

 Notes:
-- Accelerometer hasn't been tested.
-A pin will need to be enabled and disabled before reading can be succcesfull.
 - Magnetometer calibration hasn't been tested.
 - Pressure Sensor only includes code to read out the pressure in pascal.
 It includes two configuration modes:
 * Reading the sensor regardless of whether the sensor has new data
 * Receiving an interrupt signal when new data is available
-* PN532 lib not tested yet
-* CCS811 reports incorrect values between correct values.
+- CCS811 reports incorrect values between correct values with the RPI
-* RPI make command --> gcc -o tempProg test.c libmemssensor.a -l bcm2835
+* RPI first 'make' and then compile with following command: 'gcc -o tempProg test.c libmemssensor.a -l bcm2835'
+* PN532 example included